 35mm portrait by Lean Timms.
 Processed with a skeleton leaf found on site.

-Sammy Hawker is an Australian-based visual artist working predominantly on Ngunawal / Ngunnawal / Ngambri Country [Canberra Region, ACT] and Walbunja Country [Southern Tablelands / South Coast region, NSW].
+Artist Statement: Sammy Hawker is an Australian-based visual artist working predominantly on Ngunawal / Ngunnawal / Ngambri Country [Canberra Region, ACT].

 Through practices of reciprocity (facilitated acts of co-creation) Sammy's works explore the potential of interspecies dialogue, giving voice to the presences of more-than human worlds.
-These works reflect on how sentience and memory is inscribed within materials, sites and bodies.
+These works reflect on how knowledge and memory is inscribed within materials, spaces and bodies.

 email: samantha.v.hawker@gmail.com